ccdc-opensource/on-site-webcsd/README.md

 which should show the state of the services to all be `Up`.
 If any services have the state `Up (unhealthy)` or `Exit` then restart the stack.
 In most cases it is best to leave the postgres server running as in the commands below.

+:information: if the postgres server is kept running, the output from taking down the stack may include the warning ```!Network onsitewebcsdinstallation_default Resource is still in use``` - this is expected and does not require further action.

 ```sh
 # Replace `INSTALLDIR` by your WebCSD installation directory